wttech/aet/README.md

   * There are no changes - no involvement required.
   * There is a change but the user accepts it, which means she/he re-baselines.
   * There is a change and the user does not accept it, so she/he has to fix it.
-4. AET produces a report
+4. AET produces a report.

-## What tools does AET consist of?
+#### AET is not about
+* functional testing - checkout another Cognifide's testing framework: [Bobcat](https://github.com/Cognifide/bobcat) for functional testing,
+* cross-browser testing,
+* usability testing,
+* security or server-side performance.

+## What's inside?
 *AET* uses several tools and frameworks that are used to check page quality in following areas:

 * Full page **screenshots comparison** using Firefox browser to render page and Selenium to capture screenshots.